tommyjcxie/DFS-Traversal/README.md

-# Dijkstra-s-Algorithm
+# DFS
-A program that implements dijkstra's algorithm to find the shortest path.
+A program that implements a DFS algorithm to find the shortest path.
 Visualized with cars(node) and highways(path) and inputted through a txt file.